Jhawk414/Jhawk414/README.md

 ## Hey there 👋

-- ✈ I'm an aerospace grad student interested in all things gas-turbines.
+- ✈ I'm an aerospace grad student interested gas-turbines.

 <!--
 **Jhawk414/Jhawk414** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.